-IMPORTANT: When attaching or replacing the belt hook or bit clip, use only the screw (H) that is provided.
+IMPORTANT: When attaching or replacing the belt hook (J) or bit clip (K), use only the screw (L) that is provided.
 Be sure to securely tighten the screw.

-The belt hook (G) and bit clip (I) can be attached to either side of the tool using only the screw (H) provided, to accommodate left- or righthanded users.
+The belt hook (J) and bit clip (K) can be be attached to either side of the tool using only the screw (L) provided, to accommodate left- or right- handed users.
 If the hook or bit clip is not desired at all, it can be removed from the tool.

-To move belt hook or bit clip, remove the screw (H) that holds it in place then reassemble on the opposite side.
+To move belt hook or bit clip, remove the screw (L) that holds it in place then reassemble on the opposite side.
 Be sure to securely tighten the screw.